carlstype/techna-sans/README.md

 An alternate, single-storey **a** (shown above) is available via Stylistic Set 1.
 If case you are using CSS, the stylistic set can enabled with the property `font-feature-settings: 'ss01'`.
 For other applications, e.g. Adobe InDesign, a quick Google search might be needed for enabling stylistic sets.

+The typeface also has a set of proportional figures, available via `pnum`.
+By default tabular figures are enabled, meaning that all numbers have the same width.
+Like stylistic sets, proportional figures can be enabled in CSS with `font-feature-settings: 'pnum'`.

 ## Language support